swayamxd/noobmaster69/README.md

 # noobmaster69
-solutions and hints for coding challenges faced by noobmasters
+Solutions and hints for coding challenges faced by noobmasters